-Section 405.4 ADU/JADU Programs Underwriting and Construction Requirements
+Section 405.4 ADU/JADU Programs Underwriting and Construction Requirements and approved by the Department addressing the following topics:

-- (a) Recipients shall develop and employ ADU/JADU Program Guidelines submitted to and approved by the Department as addressing the following topics: - (1) ADU and/or JADU underwriting guidelines, including Borrower credit requirements; - (2) ADU and/or JADU construction requirements; and - (3) ADU and/or JADU site standards required by local jurisdictions. - (b) Recipients must obtain title insurance in the amount of the CalHome Program Loan at close of escrow. - (c) Fire insurance (and flood insurance where applicable) requirements are as follows: - (1) Recipient must require Borrowers to maintain insurance on the property in an amount at least equal to the replacement value of the improvements; and - (2) Recipient must be named as additional loss payee on the policy. - (3) The Department may, at its sole discretion, waive these requirements for loan recipients who also receive funds from the ReCover California Owner-Occupied Rehabilitation and Reconstruction Program (www.hcd.ca.gov/recoverca) and who are in compliance with that program's insurance requirements. - (d) Recipients shall set a minimum tenancy of 30 days and shall not use this program for short-term rentals.
+(a) Recipients shall develop and employ ADU/JADU Program Guidelines submitted to

+- (1) ADU and/or JADU underwriting guidelines, including Borrower credit requirements; - (2) ADU and/or JADU construction requirements; and - (3) ADU and/or JADU site standards required by local jurisdictions. - (b) Recipients must obtain title insurance in the amount of the CalHome Program Loan at close of escrow. - (c) Fire insurance (and flood insurance where applicable) requirements are as follows: - (1) Recipient must require Borrowers to maintain insurance on the property in an amount at least equal to the replacement value of the improvements; and - (2) Recipient must be named as additional loss payee on the policy. - (d) Recipients shall set a minimum tenancy of 30 days and shall not use this program for short-term rentals.